EbrahimAlwajih/Taylor-Diagram/README.md

 # Taylor Diagram

 A Taylor Diagram is a graphical representation used to evaluate how well models reproduce the observed data.
 It displays three statistical measures: correlation coefficient, root mean square deviation (RMSD), and the standard deviation of both observed and model data.
-Here’s a basic guide on how to create and interpret a Taylor Diagram.
 This repository contains the code for generating Taylor Diagrams to visualize the performance of various models based on multiple evaluation metrics.
 The Taylor Diagrams are created from a CSV file containing the observed values and model predictions.

 ## Features